Formula E 2019/20 race calendar and TV coverage guide

 Date: Sunday 26th July 2020

-BBC will broadcast each race reside totally free on BBC iPlayer, Purple Button and the BBC Sport web site.
+BBC will broadcast each race reside without spending a dime on BBC iPlayer, Crimson Button and the BBC Sport web site.

 As well as, two races – in Marrakesh and Rome – can be proven reside on BBC terrestrial TV.